krzysztofzuraw/blog/src/posts/2017-07-15-mentor-lessons.md

 Reminding them that there is no such thing as a stupid question allows to learn more.

-## Use fast and easy to setup environment
+## Use fast and simple to setup environment

 Everyone on the workshop uses Windows.
 Sometimes it can be a hustle to teach not only Python but command line.
 To avoid it we used [Jupyter notebook](http://jupyter.org/).
-It is easy to setup and fast.
+It is simple to setup and fast.
 How to install one on Windows?
 We decided to use [Anaconda](https://www.continuum.io/downloads) as it already has jupyter installed.
 After installation, we didn't have any complaints about dev